enzo-project/enzo-dev/doc/manual/source/physics/hydro_methods.rst

 only works with the PPM solver.

 1. HLL (Harten-Lax-van Leer) a two-wave, three-state solver with no resolution of contact waves.
-The most diffusive of the available three solvers in PPM.  *New for version 2.1*
+This is the most diffusive of the available three solvers in PPM.  *New for version 2.1*

 4. HLLC (Harten-Lax-van Leer with Contact) a three-wave, four-state solver with better resolution of contacts.
 The most resilient to rarefaction waves (e.g. blastwave interiors). *New for version 2.1*

 5. **Default** Two-shock approximation.
 Iterative solver.

 ``RiemannSolverFallback``: allows for the Riemann solver to "fallback"